 SCAB Check

-A SCAB or Speech, Coordination, Appearance, Behavior check is used during the carding process to assess late-night customers entering an alcohol-serving establishment.
+A SCAB or Speech, Coordination, Appearance, and Behavior check is used during the carding process to assess late-night customers entering an alcohol-serving establishment.
 This will help you look for evidence of any previous drinking and potential impairment.
-Since the patron may have possibly come from a different alcohol-serving establishment, it's crucial to make sure continued alcohol consumption doesn't become an issue.
+Since the patron may have possibly come from a different alcohol-serving establishment, it’s crucial to make sure continued alcohol consumption doesn’t become an issue.
 Bar hopping can mean that the last establishment may be liable even if the individual has been drinking at multiple establishments all day.

 Reduced Drink Specials